pforret/blog.splashing/_topic/sport/taekwondo.md

 ---
 # Sport: taekwondo

-Taekwondo, Tae Kwon Do or Taekwon-Do  is a Korean form of martial arts involving punching and  kicking techniques, with emphasis on head-height kicks, spinning jump kicks, and fast kicking  techniques.
-The literal translation for tae kwon do is kicking, punching, and the art or way of.
-They are a kind of martial arts in which one attacks or defends with hands and feet anytime or  anywhere, with occasional use of weapons.
-The physical training undertaken in Taekwondo is purposeful and fosters strength of mind through  mental armament.Taekwondo practitioners wear a uniform, known as a dobok.
-It is a combat sport and was developed during the 1940s and 1950s by Korean martial artists with  experience in martial arts such as karate, Chinese martial arts, and indigenous Korean martial arts  traditions such as Taekkyon, Subak, and Gwonbeop.The oldest governing body for Taekwondo is the  Korea Taekwondo Association, formed in 1959 through a collaborative effort by representatives from  the nine original kwans, or martial arts schools, in Korea.
+Taekwondo, also spelled tae kwon do or taekwon-do, is a Korean martial art and combat sport  involving punching and kicking techniques.
+The literal translation for taekwondo is kicking, punching, and the art or way of.
+It sometimes involves the use of weapons.
+Taekwondo practitioners wear a uniform, known as a dobok.

 ## Unsplash photos